The judges who preside over America's secret court

-WASHINGTON/SAN FRANCISCO, June 21 Twelve of the 14 judges who have served this year on the most secret court in America are Republicans and half are former prosecutors.
+WASHINGTON/SAN FRANCISCO Twelve of the 14 judges who have served this year on the most secret court in America are Republicans and half are former prosecutors.

 One is a former director of the Illinois State Police.
 Another helped direct the White House war on drugs.
 One served as a prosecutor in the Whitewater case involving the Clintons' real estate investments.
 Another forced President Bill Clinton to testify during the same scandal.